 Croton plants can be toxic to cats and dogs and can also cause indigestion and/or stomach irritation if consumed.
 It is recommended to keep this plant out of reach of any curious children or pets.

-If you notice your leaves are drooping on your croton this is a sign that you may need to water your plant more frequently.
+If you notice your leaves are falling off on your croton this is a sign that you may need to water your plant more frequently.
 Once the top few inches of soil dry out you should give your Croton a thorough watering as they can be quite thirsty during their growing period.

 Your Croton plant should be getting a fair amount of bright indirect sunlight.
 If you notice your plant’s new green leaves do not change colour then you can safely give your plant a bit more light to help encourage its variegation of it leaves.